 The Marias Pass on US-2 is known for its spectacular mountain views.
 But these mountains also make this area prone to avalanches, particularly in winter.

 Harsh winter conditions can make the pass treacherous.
 Nonetheless, the beauty of this route continues to attract adventurous drivers.
-Always check the weather and road conditions before embarking on this drive.
+Always check the weather and road conditions before going on this drive.

 7. US-191, Gallatin Canyon